Richfletch92/BWGM/README.md

 - **Fonts**

   ![Fonts](readme/images/style/fonts.png)
-  I chose the font Atma for my Logo font and headings as a fun design/style to make my website more entriguing.
-I used Inter for it's easy readability and sleek design.
+  I chose the font Atma for my Logo font and headings as a fun design/style to make my website more intriguing.
+I used Inter for its easy readability and sleek design.
   - --logo-font: 'Atma', cursive;
   - --primary-font: 'Inter', sans-serif;

 ## Key Features
 - **Movie and TV Series Details:**
   - Fetches detailed information from the TMDb API, including images, release dates, runtime, and overviews.